Back to Online View

 (click picture for enlarged version)

-The people at the Zoological Institute of the University of Basel promotes higher education and research in organismic biology, in particular the fields of evolution, evolutionary ecology, evolutionary genetics and behavioral ecology.
-It complements existing strengths in life-sciences at the University of Basel.
+The Zoology section within the Department of Environmental Sciences at the University of Basel promotes higher education and research in organismal animal biology, particularly in the fields of evolutionary biology, genetics, behavior, and developmental biology.
+It forms strong synergies with existing strengths in the life sciences, the largest focal area of the University of Basel.
 We offer courses covering different aspects of evolutionary biology, including evolutionary ecology, evolutionary genetics, molecular evolution and behavioral ecology.
-Current research interests of members of the group include population genetics, host-parasite interactions, life-history evolution, the evolution of the immune system, the evolution of animal diversity, parent-offspring interactions, sex allocation and sexual conflict in hermaphrodites.
-The organisms studied in our experimental work are water fleas (Daphnia) including their symbionts, earwigs, flatworms, sticklebacks and cichlid fishes.
-Our work is strongly supported with bioinformatics and mathematical modeling.
+Current research interests of members of the group include population genetics and genomics, host-parasite interactions, life-history evolution, the evolution of the immune system, the evolution of animal diversity, sex allocation and sexual conflict in hermaphrodites, conservation biology, the evolution of gene regulation and comparative embryology (EvoDevo).
+The organisms studied in our experimental work are water fleas (Daphnia) including their symbionts, chicken and mouse embryos, flatworms, songbirds, sticklebacks and cichlid fishes.
+Our work is strongly supported with bioinformatics, statistics and mathematical modeling.